 Control Micro Systems, Inc. (CMS Laser) will design and manufacture a custom laser system to meet your medical device manufacturing (MDM) requirements.
 Laser processing is extremely accurate, flexible, fast, and can be a very clean process depending on the application.
 These advantages make laser processing ideal for meeting the stringent requirements of the medical industry.
 CMS Laser’s engineers have extensive experience designing machines for the medical industry and can find a solution to even the most challenging problems.
 Whether you are looking for laser welding, laser marking, laser drilling, or laser cutting our engineers can help.

 Contact us today to begin a no-obligation, no-cost-to-you review of your samples in our Applications Lab.
-Our sales engineers can be reached directly at firstname.lastname@example.org to discuss your application.
+To discuss your application, our sales engineers can be reached directly by filling out the sidebar contact form.

 Laser Welding for the Medical Industry

 Welding in the medical device industry often requires extreme precision, durable and hermetically sealed welds, and a clean, additive-free process.
 Laser welding meets all of these needs.
 By focusing the beam to small spot sizes, thin weld line widths can be achieved.
 Depending on the application, either gantry motion or galvanometer steering can be used for precise weld placement.
 With the help of specifically designed fixtures, laser welds can be strong, durable, and impervious.
 Laser welding can also weld transparent plastic parts together with no additives or color change (known as Clear-on-Clear Plastic Welding).
 Unlike ultrasonic welding, laser welding of plastic produces no debris.
 The following pages discuss further details of these welding processes.